Soak up a season of holiday cheer with “A Small Town Christmas in Banner Elk” the first full weekend in December.

-After the tree lighting, Ensemble Stage presents “A Banner Elk Christmas 4” at 7 p.m. just a short walk away at the Historic Banner Elk School.
+After the tree lighting, Ensemble Stage presents “A Banner Elk Christmas” at 7 p.m. just a short walk away at the Historic Banner Elk School.
 The holiday musical variety show is one of the most popular shows each year by the local professional theater group.
+It’s a fast-paced tribute to the television holiday musical revues of yesteryear, with all or parts of more than two dozen songs and lots of choreography.
+All tightly wrapped in one hour and 10 minutes of holiday joy.

-Saturday’s schedule starts early with the 5K Reindeer Run at 9:00 a.m. beginning in Tate-Evans Park.
-Less strenuous activities that morning include Breakfast with Santa from 9-10:30 a.m. at Banner Elk Presbyterian Church, and story time with Santa (and firetruck tour) at 10:30 a.m. at the Banner Elk Fire and Rescue Station.
+Saturday’s schedule begins early with the annual Breakfast with Santa from 8:30-10 a.m. at Lees-McRae College, and Storytime with Santa and Fire Truck Tour at 10:30 a.m. at the Banner Elk Fire Station.

-During the afternoon Saturday, events include “Christmas at Apple Hill Alpaca Farm” (tickets required), a Christmas market and kids crafts activities in the Cultural Arts Center at Historic Banner Elk School, and a 3 p.m.
+During the afternoon Saturday, events include “Christmas at Apple Hill Alpaca Farm” (tickets required), a Christmas market, cookie decorating and kids making ornaments hosted by downtown businesses, and a 3 p.m.
 Community Carol Sing at Banner Elk Presbyterian Church.
+The 45-minute carol sing includes a dozen favorite songs, ranging from “White Christmas” to “Joy to the World” and is an uplifting experience each holiday season.

 More Saturday afternoon events are listed below, and on the Banner Elk Chamber’s A Small Town Christmas webpage.